HVAC/R Maintenance Certificate

 Learn basic electrical safety, electrical theory, circuit schematics and circuit characteristics/symbols as it applies to DC and AC circuits in the HVAC/R industry.
 Electric motor theories, as well as specific information on HVACR electrical component devices, are covered.

 - Applied Practices I: Repair & Service

 Provides hands-on practice in servicing and repair of heating and cooling equipment.
 Students develop a basic understanding of servicing and repair practices as seen in the industry.

 Choosing a career as an HVAC technician presents you with an exciting professional path that promises job security and excellent earnings potential.

-HVAC/R technicians work mostly in homes, schools, hospitals, office buildings, or factories.
-Entry level median hourly earnings $17.50.
-Source EMSI.
+Technician, A/C Tech, Refrigeration Mechanics and Installers.
+HVACR technicians work mostly in homes, schools, hospitals, office buildings, or factories.

-security and excellent earnings potential.
 HVAC technicians can advance from service technicians to installers, operation managers and distribution managers based on their hard work and commitment to their field.
+Source EMSI

 Non-Credit to Credit

 Graduates of this program are awarded a certificate.
 Enter the workforce, or students who wish to complete an advanced degree may continue on to complete: